To enroll and manage Apple devices in Endpoint Management, you set up an Apple Push Notification service (APNs) certificate from Apple.

 To renew an APNs certificate

 To renew an APNs certificate, perform the same steps you would if you were creating a certificate.
-Then, visit the Apple Push Certificates Portal and upload the new certificate.
-After logging on, you see your existing certificate or you might see a certificate that was imported from your previous Apple Developers account.
+Then, see the Apple Push Certificates Portal.
+From that page, upload the new certificate.
+After logging on, your existing certificate or a certificate imported from your previous Apple Developers account appears.

 On the Certificates Portal, the only difference when renewing the certificate is that you click Renew.
 You must have a developer account with the Certificates Portal to access the site.
 When you are renewing your certificate, ensure that you use the same organization name and Apple ID.